 The second herb garden, catches the eye of visitors as they take a break from their tours.
 All firstname.lastname@example.org gardens reflect the character and composition of typical gardens of President Jackson’s time.
 Many of the vegetables and herbs are grown from seeds that originated at Monticello, the home of President Thomas Jefferson, himself an avid gardener.

-This site requires completion of a volunteer form to be kept on file by The Hermitage.
+Volunteers must complete a volunteer form to be kept on file by The Hermitage.